-That the names of all elders in foreign lands should
+That the names of all elders in foreign lands should be enrolled in quorums in the land of Zion.

 No. 147.
 That the Quorum of the Twelve Apostles travel and labor in the ministry of the gospel, severally, as directed by that quorum, under the direction of the First Presidency, according to the revelations of God.